6034 West Courtyard Drive, Suite 100, Austin, TX 78730

 Contact an Austin, TX Child Custody Lawyer

-At Powers and Kerr, PLLC, we can help you understand the complex child custody issues that you may encounter, and we will represent you in pursuit of a resolution that protects the interests of you and your child.
+At Powers Kerr & Rashidi, PLLC, we can help you understand the complex child custody issues that you may encounter, and we will represent you in pursuit of a resolution that protects the interests of you and your child.
 Contact an Austin family law attorney at 512-610-6199 today to schedule a consultation.

 Sources: